 On average, a COP 3.5 heater will boil a gallon of water for less than 1 cent.
 COP 2 heater will boil a gallon of water for more than 1 cent.

 It’s much better to have a COP 3.5 water heater than a COP 2 water heater.
 For example, the best tankless water heaters are known to have a high coefficient of efficiency.

 Let’s look at how COP is calculated, what is the highest possible COP of a heat pump, and how the electricity bill is affected by HVAC units with different COP values.

 How To Calculate COP?
 COP Formula

 where Q is the heat the heater generates if we give it a certain amount of work (W).

 For cooling, Q represents the heat that we take away from a cold reservoir.
-Air conditioner, for example, takes heat away from a room (cold reservoir).
+An air conditioner, for example, takes heat away from a room (cold reservoir).

 Note: COP for heating and COP for cooling may be different.
 The best mini-split heat pumps, for example, are capable of cooling down space as well as heating it.

-If we apply the 1st law of thermodynamic and do a bit of derivation, we can see the COP values for a theoretically 100% ideal heat pump and ideal air conditioner (we also call that a Carnot machine).
+If we apply the 2nd law of thermodynamics and do a bit of derivation, we can see the COP values for a theoretically 100% ideal heat pump and ideal air conditioner (we also call that a Carnot machine).
 Let’s do the heat pump first:

 COP Of A Heat Pump